omnitrogen/beta-gouv-jobs-notif/README.md

 ## About

-As I am looking out to join a project at [beta.gouv](https://beta.gouv.fr), I wanted to automate the job offers discovery, to avoir having to reload the same page over and over again.
+As I am looking out to join a project at [beta.gouv](https://beta.gouv.fr), I wanted to automate the job offers discovery, to avoid having to reload the same page over and over again.

-To serve push notification to my mobile device, I chose [PushNotifier](https://pushnotifier.de).
+To send a push notification to my mobile device, I chose [PushNotifier](https://pushnotifier.de).
 With that free service, it is possible to send notifications to an Android or iOS device, to Telegram, or even to a Webhook for more flexibility.

 ---